Dzhud/notificationAPI/README.md

 | created_at         | Date the notification was created   |

 ## Example
-Posting the below snippet which contain are mandatory  fields in a `POST` request
+Posting the below snippet which are mandatory  fields in a `POST` request
 ```json
 {
   "product_id": "99",